dertilo/question-answering-triton/README.md

 Answer: general - purpose architectures
 Question: 🤗 Transformers provides interoperability between which frameworks?
 Answer: TensorFlow 2.
 0 and PyTorch
 ```
+4. for deployment to specific GPU-hardware: use [onnx-tensorrt](https://github.com/onnx/onnx-tensorrt)

 # more details notes (no need to read)
 ## 1. SQUAD-type QA Inferencer based on huggingface transformers